 Adjusting to new surroundings can take a fair amount of time and patience.
 By nature, students may resist change and want to hold on to the known comforts of home, family, and friends.
 For most students, feelings of homesickness quickly wane as they become involved in new activities and friendships.
 However, for those that have had difficulty making new friends or adjusting to transitions in the past, the road may be more difficult.
 This can be particularly true if there are close involvements at home that present as barriers to the development of new relationships, or if there have been recent stresses or significant changes in the home environment.
 Below are some tips for you, as a parent, when dealing with homesickness.

 Keep in regular contact with your student.
 Listen to your student's concerns, and take them seriously.
 Although separation anxiety does pass, the first few weeks can be intense, and your son or daughter may need a lot of support and reassurance.
 Students should understand that they need not cut themselves off from family and friends to be independent or grown up.
 In today's age of cellphones and email, staying in touch with others is simple.
 However, as with most things in life, moderation is the key.
 In order to overcome homesickness, encourage your child to stay in touch, but not to the exclusion of college activities.
 For example, let your student know that they are always welcome at home, but encourage them not to come home every weekend.
-Help them to focus their attention and energy here at Eastern.
+Help them to focus their attention and energy here at University of Rochester.

 Send pictures or videotapes of events that are happening at home.
 A care package, not simply at the usual times, also lets your student know that though they are out of sight, they are certainly not out of mind.